Urbanization in China: Hukou

 Especially in countries like China, where not only the place where one live but also one's living status is of great significance in the daily lives of a person.
 In addition to establishing a person's status as rural or urban through the hukou system which was introduced in the 1950s, it also plays an important role in determining the individual's well-being.
 It has long been a priority of many public policy measures to give greater emphasis to those who are urban in addition to hukou holders.
 As a result, urbanites who have the urban hukou have obtained better jobs, better quality education, and lower premiums for health care.
 A rural hukou means one has less in all of these respects, even after one migrates to a city.
 Depending on the place of birth, a Chinese person is either registered with a rural hukou or an urban hukou at birth.
 As a result, rural hukou holders can expect a less desirable future in many ways than their counterparts who were born in a city.
-Despite of the limitations of having a rural hukou, many people with a rural hukou are moving to the cities increasingly in pursuit of a better future.
+Despite the limitations of having a rural hukou, many people with a rural hukou are moving to the cities increasingly in pursuit of a better future.
 In addition to doing manual labor, these migrants often work long hours and make less money than those with an urban hukou.
 This migration stream dominates policy debates in China at the moment.
 In the eyes of many observers, it's difficult to justify the fact that people with a hukou in the city are treated worse than their peers who do not.
 By enlarging the number of rural people who move to the cities as well as granting equal social rights to rural and urban residents, the Chinese labour market could become more efficient.
 As a result of this change, many urban Chinese are experiencing problems such as traffic congestion, housing shortages, segregation and environmental degradation.
 Chinese hukou reform is therefore a difficult undertaking.
 As part of the study, a sample of people born in rural China, who have since become urbanized and have a residence permit, an urban hukou, is profiled.
 They are called hukou converters and the large datasets used to analyze them cover a large area of China in 2002.
 Hukou converters make up 20% of China's urban population as estimated by the study.
 There are several factors that may cause the proportion of Hukou converters in the registered city population to be relatively high, including the fact that the city has a high employment rate, that the city is small or medium in size, and that the city is located in the middle part or western part of China.
 A high level of human capital and belonging to the Han Chinese ethnicity correlates strongly with becoming a hukou converter.
-In comparison with those who were left behind in the rural areas and those who are migratns with rural hukous, the hukou converters have relatively higher income.
+In comparison with those who were left behind in the rural areas and those who are migrants with rural hukous, the hukou converters have relatively higher income.
 A number of factors contribute to these differences, including school years, CPC membership, however, the majority of these differences remain unexplained in a statistical sense.
 Thus, suggesting large incentives to urbanize as well as obtain an urban hukou.
 Chinese hukou converters at the destination live a very different life than their peers left behind, but their economic circumstances are, on average, similar to those of their urban-born counterparts.
 It has been reported that hukou converts who receive an urban hukou before they reach the age of 25 do well in the job market, and in some cases they actually outperform their urban-born peers in terms of earnings.
 On the other hand, the opposite is true as those who obtain their urban hukou after age 25 do not thrive as well.